centrifuge/documentation/docs/use/participate-in-network/index.md

 ## The Council and Council Elections

-The council should referenda beneficial to the Centrifuge Network, based on member's expertise and experience in developing, maintaining and using Centrifuge.
+The council should propose referenda beneficial to the Centrifuge Network.
+Councillors should be elected based on their expertise and experience in developing, maintaining and using Centrifuge.
 The council serves to represent the interest of all Centrifuge stakeholders, be they actively participating token holders or not.

-The Centrifuge Chain Council comprises a body of 7 elected members and Altair council 9 members who have the ability to vote on certain things directly and they can propose motions that token holders vote on.
+The Centrifuge Chain Council comprises a body of 7 elected members and Altair 9 elected members who have the ability to vote on certain things directly and they can propose referenda that token holders vote on.

 Council members have the ability to veto incoming proposals.
 After a cool-down period of 7 days, however, these proposals can be re-submitted, and the council member that vetoed the proposal cannot veto this proposal again.
 If a council members vetos,  after a cool-down period of 7 days, however, these proposals can be re-submitted, and the council member that vetoed the proposal cannot veto this proposal again.